opentrials/collectors/docs/scraper/spider-guide.md

     healthy_volunteers_allowed = Boolean('Accepts Healthy Volunteers')
 ```

-Item is what `mapper.map(response)` has to return to `Spider`.
+Item is what `parser.parse(response)` has to return to `Spider`.
-Now we're ready to bring all together and write a mapper.
+Now we're ready to bring all together and write a parser.

-## Writing a Mapper
+## Writing a Parser

 In this step we're working on `mapping http response to data model (item)`.

-Mapper is a connecting link between `Spider` and `Item`.
+Parser is a connecting link between `Spider` and `Item`.
 We get http response
 from `Spider` and return `Item` (or `None` to skip the data).

 Any html parsing technique could be used.
 We will use scrapy's built-in
 css selectors.
 Much more about other possibilities could be found at
 scrapy documentation - http://scrapy.readthedocs.org/en/latest/topics/selectors.html.

-> `scraper/spiders/guide/mapper.py`
+> `scraper/spiders/guide/parser.py`

 ```python
 # -*- coding: utf-8 -*-